Rate-hike Fears Keep Stocks Rangebound - UrduPoint

 The dollar firmed on prospects of more US rate-tightening and oil prices slipped.

-While analysts say cooler inflation has eased pressure on the US Federal Reserve, European Central Bank and Bank of England to keep raising borrowing costs, consumer prices remain elevated.
+While analysts say cooler inflation has eased some pressure on the US Federal Reserve, European Central Bank and Bank of England, consumer prices remain elevated and many experts expect more actions.

 "I don't think all of the rate hikes have worked their way through the system and it looks as though the Fed is going to continue to tighten," said Frances Stacy, at Optimal Capital Advisors.

-"I don't think we're completely out of the woods yet," Stacy added, following data Friday showing a sizeable drop in US retail sales.
+"I don't think we're completely out of the woods yet," Stacy added.

 Markets fear that the monetary tightening by central bankers will tip the economy into recession.

-The collapse of US regional banks last month was largely blamed on the higher interest rates, which brought down the value of bond portfolios.

-Forecast-beating earnings from US banking titans last week further eased concerns about the sector.
+Forecast-beating earnings from US banking titans last week further helped ease some concerns about the sector.

 While JPMorgan reported a surge in profits to $12.6 billion last week, it also took additional reserves, citing "an increased probability of a moderate recession due to tightening financial conditions".